 - Networking events: Attend job fairs, industry meetups, or local networking events to meet potential candidates.
 This can give you an opportunity to sell your business and the benefits of working for you.

 - Career pages: Your career page is an important tool during your peak season.
 Many workers will check company career pages to locate seasonal opportunities ahead of time.
+If you don’t have one yet, check our guide on creating a career page.

 Step 6: Interview Seasonal Candidates

-The interview process is an integral part of hiring seasonal workers.
+The interview process is an integral part of hiring seasonal employees.
 It provides an opportunity to assess a candidate’s suitability for the role, identify potential red flags, and ensure they align with your company’s culture and values.

 Even though seasonal workers are temporary, they still contribute significantly to your business during peak seasons.
 Their performance can impact your operations, customer service, and overall brand reputation.
 Therefore, it’s crucial to interview seasonal candidates to gauge their skills, attitude, and fit for the role.